 When you bring someone on to assist you, you're going to cut out a lot of the pitfalls that you would actually go through if you brought someone to replace you straight away, the reason I say that is when you bring someone on to assist you, you're going to learn who that person is.

-You're going to learn what that person’s like.
-Also, you're going to learn what that person doesn't like.
+You're going to learn what that person’s like and not like.
 You're going to learn what that person is motivated by or what that person is not motivated by.

 So, whenever it comes to putting that offer of replacing you on the table, if you've had someone who has been assisting you a little while, you not only know if they're going to be up to the task, but you know if that is something that they want to do because they've been with you for a little while.

 In my opinion, It makes no sense you hiring someone to replace you if that person doesn't want to be in the driving seat.
 Which is why the focus of this process is going to be on bringing in someone to assist in the meantime, but with the ultimate goal of having them replace when the time is right.